Jimmy Korderas: Personal life

 After meeting Arda Ocal, then of Sportsnet 360, Ocal brought him on as an analyst on "Right After Wrestling" on SIRIUS Radio, and also secured him a spot on the Aftermath Television Program, which Korderas appeared on until the show's cancellation in 2021.

-Korderas published a book on his life and career, called "The Three Count - my life in stripes as a WWE referee" The foreword was written by Adam Copeland (Edge) and was released on April 1, 2013 by ECW Press.
+Korderas published a book on his life and career, The Three Count - my life in stripes as a WWE referee.
+The foreword was written by Adam Copeland (Edge).
+The book was released on April 1, 2013 by ECW Press.